richardgourley/django-relationships-explained-in-postgresql/3-onetomany-cascade.md

 ```

-- A one to many relationship is created with a 'ForeignKey' field passing in the related object.
+- A one to many relationship is created with an object being passed to the 'ForeignKey' field of the related object.
-- The 'Trainer' class object is passed in to the Foreign Key for One To Many relationships
+- The 'Trainer' class object is passed in to the Foreign Key for One To Many relationships with the 'Course' class.
 - The 'Trainer' object is not Unique (unlike OneToOne relationship)
 - The 'EmailField' will be validated in django-admin by Django
-- As 'on_delete=models.CASCADE' is set on the 'ForeignKey' field of the 'Course' class, it means that when the instance of 'Teacher' related to this course is deleted, THIS course instance will also be deleted.
+- As 'on_delete=models.CASCADE' is set on the 'ForeignKey' field of the 'Course' class, it means that when the the trainer who owns this course is deleted, the course will be deleted too.

 ### Accessing Django objects